 Rizzuto's control of the Police, drug supply, and City Hall politicians (ensuring a vice-like racketeering grip on city contracts) meant that nothing happened without his say so.
 And so, when he was arrested for a series of murders that took place in the 80s and extradited to America to serve his term between 2004 and 2012 the resulting power vacuum in the crime family marked the beginning of the end of his reign.

-As a crime drama, this is more Sopranos than Goodfellas.
+As a crime drama, this is more Sopranos or Gommorah than Goodfellas.
 There is no lingering on torture or violence but simply a ruthless business-like approach.
 Anthony LaPaglia as Vito is a picture of calm pragmatism.
 For the most part, this makes for a calculating core of the show around which everything else rotates.
 Even when he spends several episodes in jail.